-Nothing ruins a good trip like a bout of diarrhoea, nausea, exhaustion, and a fever.
-Waterborne illness caused by nasty waterborne bacteria and viruses is one of the leading causes of health problems for travelers.
-It can have serious immediate consequences and after-effects for months.
+Nothing ruins your trip like drinking unsanitary water, causing diarrhea, nausea, exhaustion or a fever.
+Water-borne illness caused by nasty water-borne bacteria and viruses is one of the leading causes of health problems for travelers.
+It can have serious immediate consequences and after-effects that may last months.

 There are some other water pollutants to consider, such as chemicals and metals that come from poorly maintained water pipes and other sources.

 High-risk areas include Central America, most of Africa and Asia, and the Middle East.
 Moderate risk areas include Eastern Europe, Russia, South Africa, Argentina, Chile, and the Caribbean.
 Even developed countries aren't necessarily risk-free.

 Basically, if you want to be safe, assume the worst and plan accordingly.

 You could opt for bottled water.
 However, anyone who has traveled will be well aware of the huge problem or plastic bottles littering the countryside, turning pristine bush and beaches into rubbish tips.

 Using just 4 bottles a day, a single traveler is likely to throw away over 50 bottles in just a couple of weeks – not a nice legacy to leave your host country.

 On average in the US alone, 1,500 plastic bottles are used EVERY SECOND.
 And only a small percentage globally are recycled.